 Would you recommend a return to work internship to others who are looking to restart their careers?
 Oh absolutely.
 I’m so thankful to the Path Forward program.
 They got my resume in the hands of people who were not afraid to look at a resume with a giant gap.
 That was the first major hurdle, but they also provided so much support along the way.

 What direction are you hoping to take your career in the years to come?
 One of the great things about working for a small, rapidly-growing company is I can’t even imagine what the options are going to be in 5-10 years from now.
 That’s exciting.
 There’s so much room for growth.
 I want to stay in operations, but who knows.
 With a small company, you end up dabbling with every group in the organization, and that gives you great exposure to possible career options.

-Thanks for sharing your story, Steffie!
-We are so happy you’ve found success and balance in your career. – The Path Forward Team
+Update: Steffie has recently been named Volta’s Vice President of Customer Success.
+Congratulations Steffie!
+We are so happy you’ve found success and balance in your career.
+You can learn more about Steffie on her LinkedIn page. – The Path Forward Team